Gobi1616/School_District_Analysis/README.md

       - Scores by school size
       - Scores by school type
 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+According to the results, average math scores, average reading scores, passing math, passing reading, and overall passing all decrease as the number of students in a classroom increases.